 If you aspire to become a civil or criminal lawyer, studying psychology will definitely come in handy.
-It’ll help you understand philosophy, which is helpful for critical thinking and understanding human nature.
+This can provide a broad overview that will help you understand philosophy, which is helpful for critical thinking and understanding human nature.
 Both are also crucial in honing your skills in rhetoric, negotiation, and verbal sparring.

-If you hope to focus on certain law specialties, majoring or minoring in a course of study related to that specialty will give you an advantage.
+If you hope to focus on certain law specialties, majoring or minoring in the course of study related to that specialty will give you an advantage.

 Choosing a Law School

 Same with every other educational institution, law schools differ in quality.
-Some are easier to get into, others are more difficult to graduate from, and some will all but guarantee success in the legal industry with their degrees.
+As a result, some are easier to get into, others are more difficult to graduate from, and some will all but guarantee success in the legal industry with their degrees.